Trail rides leave daily at 9:00 am, 11:00 am, 2:00 pm and 4:00 pm seven days a week.

 - The Regular Season rate is $55 per person.

 - The High Season rate is $65 per person.
-High Season is April 14-26, 2014, Memorial Day weekend through Labor Day weekend, Thanksgiving and Christmas holidays.
+High Season is the Thanksgiving, Christmas and Easter holiday periods, and Memorial Day weekend through Labor Day weekend.

 - Please note that we are located within Sea Pines Plantation; there is a daily rate of $6.00 per car to enter the Plantation (to be paid at the entry gate to Sea Pines).
 Unfortunately, we are unable to waive this charge.
 Sea Pines does not allow motorbikes, RVs or bicycles into the Plantation.